YanglanWang/Machine-Learning-by-ZZH/README.md

 # Machine-Learning-by-ZZH
-exercise in Machine Learning by ZZH
+exercises in Machine Learning by ZZH